MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_EnableAzureADMultiFactorAuthentication.md

     - Under Include, mark **All cloud apps** and note the warning the pops up about possibly locking yourself out.
     - Now under Include, change your choice to **Select apps** item.
     - In the newly opened dialog, choose **Office 365**.
-        - **Reminder** - in a previous lab we gave Delia Dennis and Office 365 license and logged into ensure it worked.
+        - **Reminder** - in a previous lab we gave Delia Dennis an Office 365 license and logged into ensure it worked.
     - Choose **Select**.

 6. Review the Conditions section.